Sarah P. Monks: Career

 While still in Philadelphia, she worked at the Academy of Natural Sciences, classifying ornithological specimens.
 She later moved to California, where she taught for one year at the College of Santa Barbara before joining the faculty of the Los Angeles State Normal School in 1884 where she became the school's first instructor of zoology.
 She taught zoology, chemistry and drawing at the Normal School until her retirement in 1906 and was curator of the school's museum.
 She also lectured on entomology and microscopy at the school's Teachers' Institutes (continuing education programs for teachers in Southern California).
 Meanwhile, she worked on research projects in her own time, and in collaboration with the William Emerson Ritter's laboratory on Terminal Island.
 She collected specimens and published scientific and popular articles on turtles, lizards, salamanders, spiders, shipworms, and diatoms.
 She also published poetry.
 In her seventies, she consulted on topics including marine biology, entomology, botany, and geology from her cottage and garden in San Pedro.
 "I am pleasing myself as I please," she explained of her unconventional interests.
 "I have been bossed all my life."

 Publications by Monks included the textbook Anatomy Physiology Hygiene (though she was not credited as author of this text, only as illustrator), "A Partial Biography of the Green Lizard" (The American Naturalist, 1881), "Regeneration of the Body of a Starfish" (Proceedings of the Academy of Natural Sciences of Philadelphia, 1903), "Variability and Autotomy of Phataria" (Proceedings of the Academy of Natural Sciences of Philadelphia 1904).
 She was listed as a member of the Woods Hole Marine Biological Laboratory in 1888, and in 1894 as a founding member of the laboratory's Biological Association.
 The snail Fusinus monksae is believed to have been named for her.

 Personal life

 Monks had a cottage named "Phataria" on Sea Pansy Bay in the Los Angeles Harbor, next door to the cottage of her friend, Charles Fletcher Lummis.
+Monk's lamp and stove were purchased from the wreckage of the Portland ship and the chair on her porch was made from an old ship's rudder.
 She donated her library of scientific publications and other materials to the Natural History Museum of Los Angeles County in 1915.
 She died in San Pedro on July 10, 1926, aged 85 years.